Timjaris/Drum-Doodle-Classifier/README.md

 Possibility:
 I remain convinced that this is possible.
 I was able to consistently classify 19/20 to 20/20 snippets correctly Maybe I have a special advantage, because I'm the one who made the doodles, so I sent some samples to a not-musically-included friend, and he got 16/20 correct.
 Perhaps it just requires more than just my laptop's mere 1 GFLOPS to train.

+(Songs used were my favorites from the Undertale soundtrack; I don't think Toby Fox will mind copies of them here, since they've all been downsampled to 5012Hz, the lowest it could go while still being recognizable.)